ARAB 1411. Elementary Arabic I. 4 Hours.

 A continuation of ARAB 1412.
 Students add more complex structures as a basis for reading and aural comprehension as well as for oral communication.

-Prerequisite: Grade of C or better in ARAB 1412 or equivalent.
+Prerequisite: Grade of C or better in ARAB 1411 and ARAB 1412 or equivalent.

 A continuation of ARAB 2311.
 Students focus on practical needs for communication, including short cultural reading passages and more complex grammar, with particular emphasis on roots of Arabic words.